Fear, uncertainty, and doubt: Caltex

 The FUD tactic was used by Caltex Australia in 2003.
-According to an internal memo, which was subsequently leaked, they wished to use FUD to destabilize franchisee confidence, and thus get a better deal for Caltex.
-This memo was used as an example of unconscionable behaviour in a Senate inquiry.
-Senior management claimed that it was contrary to and did not reflect company principles.
+According to an internal memo, which was subsequently leaked, Caltex Australia wished to use FUD to destabilize franchisee confidence, and thus get a better deal for Caltex.
+This memo was used as an example of unconscionable behaviour in a Australian Senate inquiry.
+Senior management claimed that it was contrary to, and did not reflect, company principles.